Generic Name: emtricitabine and tenofovir (EM trye SYE ta been and ten OF oh vir )

 if you also have hepatitis B infection.

-FDA pregnancy category B. Emtricitabine and tenofovir is not expected to be harmful to an unborn baby.
+FDA pregnancy category B. Emtricitabine and tenofovir is not expected to harm an unborn baby.
 However, HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 You should not breast-feed while you are using this medication to treat or prevent HIV.
 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.